sumchuenli/sumchuenli.github.io/_pages/about.md

 <table style="width:100%">
   <tr>
-    <td>My goal is to cultivate a self-sustainable garden that provides food and medicine.
-The purpose is to live in a way that respects natural systems and achieves abundance.</td>
+    <td>My goal is to cultivate a self-sustainable garden and have good understanding of the natural world.
+The meaning behind it is to be sufficient without harming others.</td>
     <td><ul>
-    <li>Cook.
-Cooking over packaged foods or restaurant food which produces more waste.</li>
-    <li>Plant.
-Coming Soon - getting a plot of land in university and testing my green thumb.</li>
-    <li>Monitor.
-Monitoring electricity and water consumption, whilst having a relatively hygienic and comfortable life.</li>
-    <li>Recycle.
-Sort out any trash and use products that are biodegradable.</li>
-    <li>Transport.
-Use public transport always, hopefully in future I can live in a place where cycling is possible.</li>
+    <li>Consumption.
+Less water, more biodiversity.
+Less meat, more vegetables.
+Less electricity, more sunlight.
+Less gas, more cycling.</li>
+    <li>Waste.
+Less trash, buy less, less packaging.
+Less pollution, biodegradable items.</li>
     </ul></td>
     <td><ul>
-    <li>Eat vegetables every meal.</li>
+    <li>Items.
+Never increasing the total number of items.</li>
+    <li>Food.
+List of my favourite meals.</li>
     </ul></td>
   </tr>
 </table>